 WGC Dell Technologies Matchplay

-Moving on and the tour now heads to Austin, Texas for the second WGC event of the year in the form of the Dell Technologies Matchplay.
+Moving on and the tour now heads to Austin, Texas for the first WGC event of the year in the form of the Dell Technologies Matchplay.

-As you’d expect the field is a stellar line up with Bryson Dechambeau, Dustin Johnson, Justin Thomas and Jon Rahm heading up the betting.
+As you’d expect the field is a stellar line up with Jon Rahm marginally heading the market from Justin Thomas.
+This pair are then followed by Viktor Hovland, Scottie Scheffler and Collin Morikawa.

 As I am sure most readers will be aware since the changes made in 2015 we now have a ‘round robin’ format.
 This entails sixteen groups of four where each player plays three matches over the first three days against the other members of the group.
 The winners in each group then qualify for the knockout stage played over the weekend.

-Austin Country club is in its fifth year as the host course.
+Austin Country club is in its sixth year as the host course.
 The course is a par 71 measuring at just over 7100 yards.

 The greens are TiffEagle Bermuda.